Beatrice d'Este: Physical aspect

-The portraits that remain of her and the descriptions of those who knew her give us the image of a curvaceous young woman, pleasant, with a small nose and slightly turned upwards, full cheeks typical of the Aragonese, short and round chin, dark eyes and long brown hair down to the waist that she always kept wrapped in a coazzone, with a few strands left to fall on the cheeks, a costume that she had already assumed during her childhood in Naples by the will of her ancestor Ferrante, who made her approach and dress in the Castilian manner.
+The portraits that remain of her and the descriptions of her contemporaries give us the image of a curvaceous young woman, pleasant, with a small nose that was slightly turned upwards, full cheeks typical of the Aragonese, a short and round chin, dark eyes and long brown hair down to the waist that she always kept wrapped in a coazzone, with a few strands left to fall on the cheeks, a costume that she had already assumed during her childhood in Naples by the will of her ancestor Ferrante, whose influence made her adopt a Castilian attitude and fashion.

-Francesco Muralto presents her as "at a young age, beautiful and of raven colours".
-We know that she was of short stature and therefore used to wear heels to reduce the difference in height with her husband, who was around 190 cm tall.
+Francesco Muralto presents her as "at a young age, beautiful with raven hair".
+Beatrice was of short stature and therefore used to wear heels to reduce the difference in height with her husband, who was around 190 cm tall.
 In the International Footwear Museum of Vigevano, there is a shoe dating back to the late fifteenth century attributed to the Duchess which, based on its size, puts her height between 150 and 160 cm.